-If you think your child might be a young carer, or could be affected by any of the issues we’ve highlighted, please let me know by filling in the form below and bringing it into school in a sealed envelope addressed to Mrs Boardman.
+If you think your child might be a young carer, or could be affected by any of the issues we’ve highlighted, please let me know by filling in the form attached and bringing it into school in a sealed envelope addressed to Mrs Boardman.

 If you do not feel comfortable doing this, or have any further questions, please contact me at: firstname.lastname@example.org or phone 0161 432 6809 to speak to me directly.

 Any information that is given to us will be treated sensitively and no information will be shared without your knowledge.

 Young Carers in Stockport are supported by Signpost For Young Carers.